nginxinc/kubernetes-ingress/docs-web/installation/building-ingress-controller-image.md

 We build the image using the make utility and the provided `Makefile`.
 Let’s create the controller binary, build an image and push the image to the private registry.

-1. Make sure to run the `docker login` command first to login to the registry.
-If you’re using Google Container Registry, you don’t need to use the docker command to login -- make sure you’re logged into the gcloud tool (using the `gcloud auth login` and `gcloud auth configure-docker` commands).
+1. Make sure to run the `docker login` command first to log in to the registry.

+   If you’re using Google Container Registry, make sure you’re logged into the gcloud tool by running the `gcloud auth login` and `gcloud auth configure-docker` commands.

 1. Clone the Ingress controller repo:
     ```